United Nations Economic and Social Commission for Western Asia

 The United Nations Economic and Social Commission for West Asia (ESCWA; الإسكوا) is one of five regional commissions under the jurisdiction of the United Nations Economic and Social Council.
 The role of the Commission is to promote economic and social development of Western Asia through regional and subregional cooperation and integration.

-The Commission is composed of 20 member states, all from the regions of North Africa and the Middle East.
+The Commission is composed of 21 member states, all from the regions of North Africa and the Middle East.

 The Commission works closely with the divisions of the Headquarters in New York and United Nations specialized agencies, as well as with international and regional organizations.
-Some of its regional partners include: the League of Arab States, the Gulf Cooperation Council and the Organisation of Islamic Cooperation.
+The League of Arab States, the Gulf Cooperation Council and the Organisation of Islamic Cooperation are among its regional partners.

 History

-The Commission was first established by the Economic and Social Council on 9 August 1973 as the United Nations Economic Commission for Western Asia (ECWA).
+The Commission was first established by the United Nations Economic and Social Council on 9 August 1973 as the United Nations Economic Commission for Western Asia (ECWA).
 The Commission was the successor to the United Nations Economic and Social Office in Beirut (UNESOB), which was absorbed into the framework of ECWA.
 Its main mandate was to "initiate and participate in measures for facilitating concerted action for the economic reconstruction and development of Western Asia."

 On 26 July 1985, in recognition of the social component of its work, the Commission was renamed to the United Nations Economic and Social Commission for Western Asia (ESCWA) by the Economic and Social Council.

-Member States
+Member states

-The following are all member States of the Commission:
+The following are all member states of the Commission:

 Locations

-The Commission's headquarters have been located in the Central District of Beirut, Lebanon since 1997.
+The Commission's headquarters have been located in the Central District of Beirut, Lebanon, since 1997.
 Prior to this, the headquarters moved between multiple cites.
-The first headquarters of the Commission were located in Beirut from 1974–1982.
-They then moved to Baghdad, Iraq, from 1982–1991.
-Finally, they were located in Amman, Jordan, from 1991–1997 before moving back to Beirut.
+The first headquarters of the Commission were located in Beirut from 1974 to 1982.
+They then moved to Baghdad, Iraq, from 1982 to 1991.
+Finally, they were located in Amman, Jordan, from 1991 to 1997 before moving back to Beirut.

-Executive Secretaries
+Executive secretaries

 The following is a list of the Executive Secretaries of the Commission since its foundation:

 Funding

 The budget of Commission comes mainly from contributions from the United Nations, but also from donations from governments, regional funds, private foundations and international development agencies.
-In 2017, the total budget of the Commission was $27.4 million.
+In 2017, the total budget of the Commission was US$27.4 million.
 Additionally, since 2014, the Commission has received $7.1 million in voluntary contributions to help implement national and regional activities.

-The Commission has four main budgets: the regular budget, the regular programme of technical cooperation (RPTC), the development account and the extrabudgetary projects account.
+The Commission has four main budgets: the regular budget, the regular programme of technical cooperation (RPTC), the development account and the extrabudgetary projects account: